PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Compulsory aspects of Relationships, Sex and Health Education.

 End of primary expectations and curriculum content is given in the Relationships Education, Relationships and Sex Education, and Health Education DfE guidance (2019).
 It is up to schools to determine how this is taught as part of a broad and balanced curriculum.
-Where a school delivers this as part of a whole programme of PSHE, such as Jigsaw, they are free to continue with this approach.
+Where a school delivers this as part of a whole programme of PSHE, such as Kapow, they are free to continue with this approach.

 The sex education contained in National Curriculum science (Key Stages 1–4) is compulsory in maintained schools.

-‘All children, including those who develop earlier than average, need to know about puberty before they experience the onset of physical changes’ (1.13)
+- ‘All children, including those who develop earlier than average, need to know about puberty before they experience the onset of physical changes’ (1.13)

-Children should learn ‘how a baby is conceived and born’ before they leave primary school (1.16)
+- Children should learn ‘how a baby is conceived and born’ before they leave primary school (1.16)

 RSHE plays a very important part in fulfilling the statutory duties all schools have to meet.
 RSHE helps children understand the difference between safe and abusive relationships and equips them with the skills to get help if they need it.
 It also teaches them about the importance of a healthy lifestyle and positive mental health, about online and off line safety.
 Schools have responsibilities for safeguarding and a legal duty to promote pupil well-being (Education and Inspections Act 2006 Section 38).

-Sex and Relationships Education (SRE) is an important part of PSHE Education (DfE, 2014).
+- Sex and Relationships Education (SRE) is an important part of PSHE Education (DfE, 2014).

-When any school provides RSE they must have regard to the Secretary of States guidance; this is a statutory duty.
+- When any school provides RSE they must have regard to the Secretary of States guidance; this is a statutory duty.
 Ofsted will evaluate how schools help to ensure a healthy lifestyle for their children (Ofsted, 2019, Education Inspection Framework Para 28).

-It is compulsory for all maintained schools to teach the parts of sex education that fall under National Curriculum Science which must be taught to all pupils of primary and secondary age e.g. the biological aspects of puberty and reproduction (Education Act 1996, National Curriculum 2014).
+- It is compulsory for all maintained schools to teach the parts of sex education that fall under National Curriculum Science which must be taught to all pupils of primary and secondary age e.g. the biological aspects of puberty and reproduction (Education Act 1996, National Curriculum 2014).

 Updated government safeguarding guidance is now available (Keeping Children Safe in Education, 2018) and includes a section about being alert to signs that young girls may be at risk of female genital mutilation (FGM).
 School summer holidays especially during the transition from primary to secondary schools is thought to be a key risk time for FGM.
 See also the government Multi-agency practice guidelines: Female Genital Mutilation (2016) which includes a section for schools.